- All undergraduate students must apply via OneApp. Applications open September 15, 2022.

 - Demonstrates leadership, scholarship, or service.

-- Any major under the discipline of sociology (sociology, rural sociology, agriculture and society (A&S) or criminal justice).
+- Any major under the discipline of sociology (sociology, rural sociology, agricultural and rural policy studies (Ag Policy) or criminal justice).

 - 3.0 GPA or higher.